ImperialCollegeLondon/ReCoDE_Diffusion_Code/README.md

 # Exercises
 This section contains a number of suggested exercises that will give the user a deeper understanding of the topics covered in the above descriptions and utilised throughout this code.
+The exercises will increase progressively in complexity, with jumps in challenge roughly seperated by the numeric ID of the exercise.

 Solutions to the exercises can be found in the 'solutions' directory, where a version of the main code exists, modified such that it solves the problem.
-The exercises will increase progressively in complexity, with jumps in challenge roughly seperated by the numeric ID of the exercise.
+Where possible, changes made to the main code have been appropriately commented with a double dollar symbol such that users can more readily find these modifications.
+For example, changes made for exercise 1a can be found by searching for '$$ Exercise 1a' within the appropriate solution directory.

 ## Exercise 1a